antonpinchuk/ibkr-hotkey-trader/README.md

 ## Features

-- **Rapid Trading**: Execute buy/sell orders instantly using keyboard shortcuts
+- **Rapid Trading**: Execute buy/sell orders instantly using keyboard shortcuts (system-wide, works when app is not in focus)
-- **Real-time Charts**: Multi-timeframe candlestick charts (5s to 1M) with live price updates, auto-scaling, and horizontal zoom persistence
+- **Limit Calculation**: Budget limit with automatic Qty calculation (from %) and limit based on live price update
+- **Multiple Tickers**: Switch between symbols; add/remove/reorder
-- **Position Management**: Track open positions and pending orders in real-time with automatic deduplication
+- **Portfolio/Orders**: Track open positions and today's orders in real-time
-- **Risk Controls**: Budget limits and automatic order management
 - **Session Statistics**: Track daily P&L, win rate, and trade history
-- **Multiple Tickers**: Switch between symbols with independent chart states and market data subscriptions
+- **Real-time Charts**: Candlestick chart (5s to 1Y) with live price updates, auto-scaling, and horizontal zoom
+- **System Tray**: Current ticker (for visibility when app is not in focus), blinks on price feed loss
+- **Remote Control**: Add/remove/select tickers for TradingView browser plugin integration

 ## Requirements